 Unravel lucked out with the quality and strategic Impact of our advisory board.
 Collectively, they hold a phenomenal track record of entrepreneurship, leadership, and product innovation, and I am pleased to introduce them to the Unravel community.
 Looking into the year ahead, we asked two of our advisors for their perspective on what 2019 holds as we dive into the next few quarters..
-Our first guest, Herb Cunitz, was featured in Part 1 of our Prediction series (read it here) and discussed breakout big data technologies, the role of artificial intelligence (AI) and automation in big data, and the increasing big data skills gap.
+Our first guest, Herb Cunitz, was featured in Part 1 of our Prediction series (read it here) and discussed breakout modern data stack technologies, the role of artificial intelligence (AI) and automation in the modern data stack, and the increasing modern data stack skills gap.
 Now, in Part 2, Tasso Argyros, founder, and CEO of ActionIQ will outline his take on the upcoming trends for 2019.

 Tasso is a widely recognized and respected innovator, with awards and accolades from the World Economic Forum, BusinessWeek and Forbes, and has a storied career with more than a decade’s experience working with data-focused organizations and advising companies on how to accelerate growth and become market leaders.
-He is a CEO and Founder at ActionIQ, a company giving Marketers direct access to their customer data, and previously founded Aster Data, a pioneer in big data, which was ultimately acquired by Teradata.
+He is a CEO and Founder at ActionIQ, a company giving Marketers direct access to their customer data, and previously founded Aster Data, a pioneer in the modern data stack, which was ultimately acquired by Teradata.
 He was also a Founder of early-stage Big Data seed fund, Data Elite, that helped incubate Unravel Data.

-Unravel: Looking back in the ‘rear-view mirror’ to the past year, what were the most exciting developments and innovations in big data?
+Unravel: Looking back in the ‘rear-view mirror’ to the past year, what were the most exciting developments and innovations in the modern data stack?

 TA: While some say innovation has slowed down in big data, I’m seeing the opposite and believe it has accelerated.
 When we started Aster Data in 2005, many thought that database innovation was dead.
 Between Oracle, IBM, and some specialty players like Teradata, investors and pundits believed that all problems had been solved and that there was nothing else to do.
 Instead, it was the perfect time to start a database company as the seeds of the Big Data revolution were about to be planted.